 It’s the holiday season and moms are going into high gear and it can be really stressful.
 But I want to encourage all you mommas to remember to take some time out for Mom Selfcare so that you can actually enjoy this season of joy.
-So here is a selfcare advent calendar for the holiday season with 25 days of mom selfcare.
+So here is a selfcare advent calendar for moms for the holiday season with 25 days of selfcare.

 - Get some fresh air.
 A little time outside can go a long way.
 Some deep breathes and a dose of vitamin D can be just what you need to get that second, third or tenth wind to get you through the day.

 - Move your body.
 Whether you work out in a gym, do a little stretching, or take an afternoon walk it is important to move your body throughout the day.
 I get not wanting to do it because you are tired or too stressed or whatever but it gets the blood circulating and changes your mood.
 Start small or go big but just give something a try.

 - Play.
 Whether it’s taking time out to play with your kids or doing your own thing… we have to find more time to play.
 So often we get caught up in the doing and the every day grind that we forget to stop and have a little fun.
 When was the last time you played?

 - Schedule a doctor appointment.
 That doctor appointment that has been on the bottom of your todo list for the longest time…go make that appointment today.
 So many of us are running around taking care of every one in our families and neglect or dare I even say avoid caring for our own mental and physical health.
 So what appointment do you need to make before the year is over… a mammogram, a therapy appointment, a visit to the obgyn, the dentist, an eye appointment???

 - Take a walk.
 Getting outside and getting some movement in is a great way to break up your day.
 It gets the oxygen moving through your body and can help clear you mind.
 It’s the perfect way to reset or wind down.